With Dual Diagnosis Treatment

 Call (855) 615-0033 for 24/7 help with dual diagnosis treatment.

-Learn MoreCompass Health Crisis Intervention is a mental health center in Bellingham, Washington, located at 3645 East Mcleod Road, 98226 zip code.
+Learn MoreCompass Health Crisis Intervention is a mental health clinic in Bellingham, WA, located at 3645 East Mcleod Road, 98226 zip code area.
 Compass Health Crisis Intervention provides outpatient treatment.
-More services available at Compass Health Crisis Intervention include suicide prevention services and family psychoeducation.
+Additional services offered at Compass Health Crisis Intervention include suicide prevention services and family psychoeducation.

-Learn MoreEndless Potential is a mental health treatment center in Bellingham, WA, located at 2110 Iron Street, 98225 zip code area.
+Learn MoreEndless Potential is a mental health treatment clinic in Bellingham, Washington, located at 2110 Iron Street, in the 98225 zip code.
 Endless Potential provides outpatient treatment.
-Endless Potential offers cognitive behavioral therapy, behavior modification and activity therapy to children / adolescents.
-Additional services at Endless Potential consist of case management and intensive case management.
+Endless Potential provides cognitive behavioral therapy, activity therapy and behavior modification to children / adolescents.
+Additional services provided by Endless Potential consist of case management and intensive case management.

 Learn MoreCall (855) 615-0033 for 24/7 help with dual diagnosis treatment.